 Keep the space housing HVAC units and water heaters clear, open, and unfinished.
 These areas have specific code requirements for spacing and framing and need adequate access for inspection and/or repairs.
 It’s also a good idea to insulate your pipes; foam insulation sleeves will prevent heat loss from hot-water pipes and condensation from cold-water ones.

 A drop ceiling with removable tiles offers a way to conceal electrical and plumbing lines while allowing easy access when needed.
 Ceiling tiles have gotten a considerable face-lift in recent years, so your basement doesn’t need to look like a dated office.
-You do need a few extra inches of headroom to hang the grid and many codes call for 7 to 7½ feet of clearance.
-If height is an issue, consider incorporating the exposed frames and lines into the design and making them a feature.
+You do need a few extra inches of headroom to hang the grid, and many codes call for 7 to 7½ feet of clearance.
+If the height is an issue, consider incorporating the exposed frames and lines into the design and making them a feature.

 Basements don’t get as much natural light as other areas of your home, so you’ll need more fixtures to create a welcoming environment.
 Recessed cans broadcast light in a cone shape that’s wider at the base; if you’re using them, space them closer together to avoid dark spots.
 A good rule of thumb: Divide the ceiling height by 2 to get the maximum distance between cans.
-Pendant lights and sconces help define spaces and create the correct mood for different activities.
+Pendant lights and sconces help define spaces and create the right mood for different activities.

-Another way make your basement inviting is to create an open stairwell.
+Another way to make your basement inviting is to create an open stairwell.
 It visually connects the upper part of the house with the lower and allows more natural light to come into the basement.

 The floor in the basement doesn’t play by the same rules as regular floors.
 Even when the weather is dry, basement floors can create condensation due to their proximity to the ground.
-Dampness creates the ideal environment for decay, rot, and mold growth.
+Dampness creates an ideal environment for decay, rot, and mold growth.
 Basements are also at higher risk of flooding.
 So it’s all about moisture: how to avoid it and how to wring the flooring dry in the event you cannot avoid it.